-The gap between the fuel rod and the cladding is thin enough such that there is no convection heat transfer caused by the gas.
-Conduction heat transfer will be one of the three possible means of heat transfer.
 Conduction heat transfer through the fill gas will exist whether the gap is open or closed due to fuel expansion, but the calculation of heat conduction in the fill gas in a closed gap is slightly different than for that of an open gap.
-The model used for calculating gap fill gas heat conduction was taken from GAPCON-2, which was based on a linear regression analysis of Ross-Stoudt data by Lanning and Hann[52].
+The model used for calculating gap fill gas heat conduction was taken from GAPCON-2, which was based on a linear regression analysis of Ross-Stoude data by Lanning and Hann[65].
 For either case, the heat conduction is defined as the gas mixture conductivity divided by the gap thickness.